ngallo/SwiftTaskLibrary/docs/index.md

 -----
 A ``Task`` represents an asynchronous operation that is created and started by the means of the ```TaskFactory``` class.

-The `Factory`class implement the following methods:
+The `TaskFactory`class implement the following methods:

 *  **`startSync`:** *Starts a `Task` synchronously*
 *  **`startAsync`:** *Starts a `Task` asynchronously*